 Unfortunately, using Salted user password hashed together with other TER extensions might not work.
-E.g. widely used extensions sr_feuser_register or mm_forum are not capable of dealing with Salted user password hashes.
+E.g. widely used extensions sr\feuser\register or mm\forum are not capable of dealing with Salted user password hashes at the time of writing this manual.
 The Developer's guide chapter in this manual provides example implementations.
-We hope that this manual helps to spread the usage of Salted user password records.
+We hope that this manual helps to spread the usage of Salted user password hashes.